2009 Xigui Ancient Tree Puerh Tea Cake

 Tea lovers often say, "The best tea comes from high mountains and misty clouds."
 Yet, Xigui Puerh tea stands out as a rare high-quality tea produced in a low-altitude region.

-Xigui Village, located in Bangdong Township, Lincang City, Yunnan Province, lies along the banks of the Lancang River, nestled against snow-capped mountains.
+Xigui Village, situated in Bangdong Township, Lincang City, Yunnan Province, is located along the banks of the Lancang River, nestled against snow-capped mountains.
 This small village is home to over 60 tea-farming families who cultivate more than 400 mu (approximately 66 acres) of tea gardens.
 The tea region is dominated by Bangdong large-leaf tea trees, with an average age of around 200 years.
 Delicate leaves, Xigui tea leaves are thick and robust, producing a soft, sweet flavor.
 Among tea lovers, it has earned the nickname: "the look of a beggar but the spirit of a prince."

 This 2009 Xigui Ancient Tree Puerh Tea Cake has been carefully stored and aged by the Chinese Tea Group since its harvest and processing in 2009.
 Each year, only a limited quantity is released, allowing the remaining tea cakes to continue aging and enhancing both their quality and value over time.